Skip to content

 Night vibes from Shin-Okubo towards Shinjuku

-Mount Fuji is undoubtedly one of Japan's most iconic locations and is an absolute must-see for your trip.
-The volcano towers over the landscape and offers a different look from every angle.
-Surrounding the mountain are lakes, small villages, and stunning viewpoints offering excellent views and photos of Mount Fuji.
+Mt.
+Fuji is undoubtedly one of Japan's most iconic locations and an absolute must-see for your trip.
+The volcano towers high above the landscape and presents a different appearance from every angle.
+Surrounding the mountain are lakes, small villages, and stunning viewpoints.

 Mount fuji, Japan